podofo/podofo/README.md

 and/or enforces the fact that the incremental update must be performed on the same file in case of file loaded documents or that underlying buffer will grow following subsequent operations in case of buffer loaded documents.
-Before that, as a workardound, a couple of examples showing the correct operation to either update or sign a document (file or buffer loaded) are presented.
+Before that, as a workaround, a couple of examples showing the correct operation to either update or sign a document (file or buffer loaded) are presented.
 Save an update on a file loaded document, by copying the source to another
 destination: